-The macerator system can retain water in the flexible hose and dump connector attached to the flex hose.
+The macerator system can retain water in the flexible hose, the dump connector attached to the flex hose, and the macerator box and pipe.

 Pour antifreeze into the dump connector and into the 1-1/2-inch flexible hose.
-Raise the hose allowing the antifreeze to run back down to the macerator pump.
+Then raise the hose allowing the antifreeze to run back down to the macerator pump.
 Return the flex hose and dump connector to the storage box.